 IR-735 Insect Collector with Counter.
 The device is an automatic insect aspirator, build to carefully collect and transfer a defined number of flying insects from one rearing cage to another, often smaller cage.
 This insect aspirator uses a portable vacuum device to suck flying insects in with a nozzle head, counting them before entering the target insect cage.
 In a way, it is a modern version of a "pooter", particularly suited to mass rearing and insect research facilities where the transfer of (defined numbers of) insects between cages is routine.

 The inner chamber size (35 cm x 35 cm x 35 cm) of the VSI IR-735 Insect Aspirator is suitable for standard rearing cages ('target cages') up to 33 cm side length.
-Insects are captured in the source cage via a vacuum pipe ("pick-up straw") with variable hose length; the associated ventilator for creating the suction force is screen mesh protected and positioned below the target cage.
-Insect collection is started/stopped via a foot switch for easy, hands-free operation.
-As insects are entering the target cage, their number is counted with a photo sensor and the collected number is displayed.
-The device requires 220 V. Please see the IR-735 specifications (pdf file) below or contact us for details.
-The device can be custom-made to fit any insect cages sizes.
+Insects are captured in the source cage (or in vivo) via a variable length vacuum tube ("pick-up straw"); the associated fan to generate the suction force is screened and positioned under the target cage.
+Insect collection is started/stopped via a foot switch for easy, hands-free operation, or the fan can be set to continuous operation.
+As insects enter the target cage, they are counted by a photoelectric sensor and the number collected is displayed.
+The unit requires 220V.
+Please see the IR-735 specifications (pdf) below or contact us for details.

 Flying insects can be collected using a variety of methods, largely depending on the collection site, species and scope.
 Some common techniques are:

 The choice of collection method will depend on the specific objectives of the study, the habitat and insect species of interest and the resources available.
-It is important to choose a method that is appropriate for the target insects and minimises harm or damage to the collected specimens.
+It is important to choose a method that is appropriate for the target insects and minimises damage to the collected specimens.